Apr> Good Friday

 - The corporal is folded and taken from the altar to the credence table.
 Empty ciborium is taken to the credence table where a suitable minister purifies them with water, which he consumes.

-- C, standing at the chair, says the Prayer after Communion.
+– after a moment of silence, C, standing at the chair, says the Prayer after Communion.

 8. Concluding Rite